pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

   <img src="https://github.com/benlye/flash-multi/raw/master/img/flash-multi.jpg">
 </p>

+After a succesful flash your Module is now updated to the newer version firmware using the most common options.
+To change specific configured options you would need to use Option-2, Compile and flash update using Arduino IDE.

+# Option-2 Compiling and Updating Firmware

 ## Preparation

+Multiprotocol firmware can be compiled and uploaded with your customized firmware using the Arduino IDE.
+The guide below will walk you through all the steps in many details, don't be afraid by the length it is in fact simple!

 ### Install the Arduino IDE
 1. Download and install the Arduino IDE.
 The currently supported Arduino version is 1.8.5, available for [Windows]( https://www.arduino.cc/download_handler.php?f=/arduino-1.8.5-windows.exe), [Mac OSX](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.5-macosx.zip) and [Linux (64-bit)](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.5-linux64.tar.xz)
 1. It is recommended to upgrade Java to the [latest version](https://www.java.com/en/download/)